Backpacking Papua New Guinea isn’t for the faint-hearted.

-If this was not staged, I think Ross handled this very well and he’s quite possibly the most alpha male on earth.
+If this was not staged, I think Ross handled this incredibly well.
 I would’ve needed to change my pants.

-While we waited for our PMV back to our hostel, and being told time and time again that we shouldn’t be there at that time – we were surrounded by a gang, who were high as a kite and asking us questions whilst edging closer.
-I think we did a good job of not showing how petrified we later admitted to be.
+While we waited for our PMV back to our hostel and were told time and time again that we shouldn’t be there at that time – we were surrounded by a gang, who was high as a kite and asking us questions whilst edging closer.
+I think we did a good job of not showing how petrified we later admitted to being.

 Don’t get me wrong, I would’ve handed over everything I had over including the shirt off my back in order to not get stabbed or worse, but I guess adrenaline kept me alert.
 The PMV turned up and some locals ushered us into the van and out of trouble.
 They warned us yet again, to stay away at night time and from certain areas.

 Genuinely thought I was going to die.

 A few days later (during the day) we met a guy who turned out to be a policeman he informed us that we were being tracked by Raskols.
 He reassured us, “Don’t worry, my job is to break Raskol’s legs and hands!”